kgdunn/pid-book/univariate-review/what-is-variability.rst

 Turning the above discussion around, with you on the receiving end of a highly variable raw material:

--	If you do not implement any sort of process control system, then any variability in these raw materials is manifest as variability in your final product.
+-	If you do not implement any sort of process control system, then any variability in these raw materials that you receive and process is manifest as variability in your final product.
 This usually shows up in proportion: higher variability in the inputs results in higher variability in the product quality.

 	.. image:: ../figures/concepts/variation/feedback-control-variance-reduction-reduced.png
 		:align: center